iblai/iblai-js/CURSOR.md

 # Cursor AI Development Instructions

-This document provides instructions for AI-assisted development using Cursor IDE for the IBL AI SDK project.
+This document provides instructions for AI-assisted development using Cursor IDE for the ibl.ai SDK project.

 ## Project Overview

-**IBL AI SDK** is a TypeScript monorepo containing packages for building AI-powered educational applications.
+**ibl.ai SDK** is a TypeScript monorepo containing packages for building AI-powered educational applications.
 It consists of:

 - `@iblai/iblai-js` - Unified package containing data layer, utilities, and React components
   - Includes `data-layer/` - RTK Query API slices and data management